cloudmesh-community/fa19-516-153/project/report.md

 ## Progress

 * Successfully deployed a Hadoop Cluster using Nomad
-* Integrated the deployment with Cloudmesh
+* Integrated the deployment with Cloudmesh.
+Automation is left.
 * Successfully deployed a Hadoop Cluster using Kubernetes
-* Need to integrate the deployment with Cloudmesh
+* Need to integrate and automate the deployment with Cloudmesh

 :o2: please review the host command in cloudmesh-inventory.
 Ideally we should merge the commands.
 The reason I could not see what you did is